About Her Well Being

 I learned that I have a unique constitution and a unique set of circumstances that was creating imbalances in my gut, mind, mood, sleep, etc. I learned the Ayurvedic way of healing foods and self-care, including Yoga, specific to my mind-body state.
 With help from an Ayurvedic Practitioner, I started to make some progress and within months years of digestive distress were history.
 Then, I noticed I had more energy.
 Eventually, I was experiencing Really Good Sleep, something that had always eluded me.
 Now, this took time and hard work putting Ayurvedic principles to practice but was it was well worth it!
 And I’m not done, either.
 As long as I am living, finding balance and harmony is an ever-evolving path.
 And I feel well-equipped for life’s ups and downs as I now head towards menopause.

-My mission is to guide women from food anxiety and gut confusion to food clarity and gut strength so they can access the deep nourishment they deserve.
+My mission is to guide women from food anxiety and gut confusion to food clarity and gut health so they can unlock their true energy potential and feel their best.

 If any of my story resonates with you, I’d love to work with you, Soul Sister.